apollo994/NC_scripts/README.md

 The aim of this project is to implement some new features to [NCBoost](https://github.com/RausellLab/NCBoost), machine learning model (gradient tree boosting) designed to assign pathogenicity score to non-coding genetic single nucleotide variants (SNVs) in humans.
 The model has been trained by the authors using experimentally validated non-coding pathogenic variants and the prediction is based on features that belong to the following categories:

--Interspecies conservation
++ Interspecies conservation
--Recent and ongoing selection signals in humans -Gene-based features
++ Recent and ongoing selection signals in humans
++ Gene-based features
--Sequence context
++ Sequence context
--Epigenetic features
++ Epigenetic features

 In this context, during my project, I developed modified versions of the pipeline to:

-annotate and score INDELS
++ annotate and score INDELS
-implement chromatin-chroma interaction data during gene assignment step visualize the score on genome browser interfaces
++ implement chromatin-chroma interaction data during gene assignment step
++ visualize the score on genome browser interfaces

 To use these pipelines a functioning NCBoost system needs to be installed and functioning, learn how to do that [here](https://github.com/RausellLab/NCBoost).